Board of Governors

 Bissell Centre Board of Governors provides important oversight and governance functions for Bissell Centre.

-Lee-Ann Leitch, Chair
+Lee-Ann Leitch, Board Chair

 Lee-Ann has been a member of the Bissell Centre Board of Governors since 2019.
 Lee-Ann is a Chartered Professional Accountant with over thirty years of experience in a variety of public and private organizations and is currently providing management consulting services at NorQuest College.
 Prior to that, she was in senior management with the Physician Office System Program and EPCOR providing leadership in governance, business transformation and financial management.